ssidhu1994/Active-Directory-Home-Lab/README.md

 ![Screenshot 2024-03-17 094711](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/ec955107-da9d-4a27-ae2e-e183e08621fc)

-In order to run the script, we must open powershell.
+In order to run the script, we must open PowerShell.
 Bottom left, click start > Windows Powershell > right click Windows Powershell ISE > more > Run as administrator.
 Top left, click open folder > desktop > extracted folder > 1_CREATE_USERS.
-Before we run script we have to give Powershell permission to run scripts(This is a security feature and should only be in lab).
-In bottom blue box type Set-ExecutionPolicy Unrestricted.
-Next we have to tell Powershell the location of the script, which is the folder on the desktop.
-We do this by typing CD(change directory)\users\yourusername\desktop\AD_PS-master and hit enter.
+Before we run scripts, we have to give PowerShell permission to run scripts (this is a security feature and should only be in the lab).
+In the bottom blue box, type Set-ExecutionPolicy Unrestricted.
+Next, we have to tell PowerShell the location of the script, which is the folder on the desktop.
+We do this by typing CD (change directory)\users\yourusername\desktop\AD_PS-master and hitting enter.
 We can check to see if we are in the correct directory by typing LS.
 If we see our names.txt and script, it's good to go.
-Next we click play button and the script will ask if you're sure you want to run this, click run once and it should begin adding users to AD.
-Once script is finished, we can check AD to see our list of users created.
-Go to AD and right click the server > refresh.
-Click _USERS and you should see all the newly created users.
-Lets find the user account we created when we put our own name at the top of the list.
-Right-click the server > Find > In name, type the name you gave in name.txt file.
-Under search results we 2 users.
-One is our admin account we created earlier and other is the new user account created by the script.
-Congradulations, you have 1000 users on your AD who you can use to login to the domain.
-We can create,edit or delete these users as we like.
+Next, we click the play button, and the script will ask if you're sure you want to run this.
+Click run once, and it should begin adding users to AD.
+Once the script is finished, we can check AD to see the list of users created.
+Go to AD and right-click the server > refresh.
+Click _USERS, and you should see all the newly created users.
+Let's find the user account we created when we put our own name at the top of the list.
+Right-click the server > Find > In name, type the name you gave in the name.txt file.
+There are two users listed under the search results.
+One is our admin account we created earlier, and the other is the new user account created by the script.
+Congratulations!
+You have 1000 users on your AD who you can use to login to the domain.
+We can create, edit, or delete these users as we like.

 ![Screenshot 2024-03-17 100152](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/39eb50f1-f651-47b5-83d3-5c17600e3f32)
 ![Screenshot 2024-03-17 100229](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/168daf02-6737-456c-be51-aa0776f40056)